theabbie/mailblog/README.md

 npm run start
 ```

-`revalidate` is set to 30 minutes (1800 seconds), you can change that, it's the duration after which list updates.
+`revalidate` is set to 30 minutes (1800 seconds), you can change that in [components/config.js](components/config.js), it's the duration after which list updates.

 You can also trigger fetching emails by visiting `localhost:3000/api/refresh`, which will populate the database with new unread emails.